 International Travel

-Any travel involving embargoed and/or highly sanctioned countries and regions (e.g., Ukraine/Russia contested regions - Crimea - Donbas - Donetsk, Luhansk, Kherson, and Zaporizhzhya regions of Ukraine, Russia, Eritrea, Belarus, Burma (Myanmar), China, Cuba, Iran, North Korea, Syria, Venezuela, Balkans, Central African Republic, Congo, Iraq, Lebanon, Liberia, Libya, Somalia, Yemen, and Zimbabwe) is subject to the Department of Treasury, Office of Foreign Assets Control (OFAC) regulations and may require a license from the U.S. government.
-OFAC regulations apply to U.S. citizens and permanent residents wherever located, foreign nationals located inside the United States, and entities organized under the laws of the United States.
+Any travel involving embargoed and/or highly sanctioned countries and regions is subject to the Department of Treasury, Office of Foreign Assets Control (OFAC) regulations and may require a license from the U.S. government.
+OFAC and other regulations apply to U.S. citizens and permanent residents wherever located, foreign nationals located inside the United States, and entities organized under the laws of the United States.
 Individuals with dual U.S. citizenship are considered “U.S. persons”.
+Always visit the Embargoed and Sanctioned Countries page for more detailed information prior to traveling.

-Always consult the Export Control Officer before planning travel to or engaging with individuals in an embargoed or sanctioned country.
+Always consult the Export Control Officer before planning travel to or engaging with individuals in an Embargoed and/or Sanctioned Country.

 Travel to North Korea is highly restricted, therefore requires special authorization from the U.S. State Department.
 Academic activities are not exempt from this requirement.